 The length of the extension shall be proportionate to the importance of the information or change.

-Where the additional information has either not been requested in good time or its importance in view of preparing responsive tenders is insignificant, deadlines need not be prolonged.
+Where the additional information has either not been requested in good time or its importance with a view to preparing responsive tenders is insignificant, contracting authorities shall not be required to extend the time limits.

 PUBLICATION AND TRANSPARENCY